+This research article is a work of scholarship and reflects the authors' own views and opinions.
+It does not necessarily reflect the views or opinions of any other person or organization, including the authors' employer.
+Readers should not rely on this article for making strategic or commercial decisions, and the authors are not responsible for any losses that may result from such use.
+One of the authors' research was supported by the \textit{EPSRC CDT in Mathematics of Random Systems} (EPSRC Grant EP/S023925/1).

-Arbitrage can arise from the simultaneous purchase and sale of the same asset in different markets in order to profit from a difference in its price.
-Our work systematically reviews arbitrage opportunities between Automated Market Makers (AMMs) on Ethereum zk-roll-ups, and Centralised Exchanges (CEXs).
-First, we propose a theoretical framework to measure such arbitrage opportunities and derive a formula for the related Maximal Arbitrage Value (MAV) that accounts for both price divergences and liquidity available in the trading venues.
-Then, we empirically measure the historical MAV available between SyncSwap, an AMM on zkSync Era, and Binance, and investigate how quickly misalignments in price are corrected against explicit and implicit market costs.
-Overall, the cumulative MAV from July to September 2023 on the USDC-ETH SyncSwap pool amounts to \$104.96k (0.24\% of trading volume). \textbf{Keywords:} Arbitrage, Automated Market Maker, Roll-ups
+Arbitrage opportunities arise from the simultaneous buying and selling of the same asset in different markets to profit from price differences.
+This research systematically explores arbitrage possibilities between Automated Market Makers (AMMs) on Ethereum zk-rollups and Centralized Exchanges (CEXs).
+To start, we introduce a theoretical framework to assess arbitrage opportunities and develop a formula for the Maximal Arbitrage Value (MAV), considering both price discrepancies and the liquidity present in trading venues.

+Following this, we conduct an empirical assessment of the historical MAV between SyncSwap, an AMM on zkSync Era, and Binance, examining the speed at which price discrepancies are resolved considering both explicit and implicit market costs.
+Overall, the total MAV from July to September~2023 in the USDC-ETH SyncSwap pool amounts to~\$104.96K~(0.24\% of trading volume).